Nohossat/trading-project/README.md

 ### Database

-Since we are dealing with Time Series, we will opt for a **Posgresql** database which will be more efficient to query and deal with the data
+Since we are dealing with Time Series, we will opt for a **Posgresql** database which will be more efficient to query and deal with the data.

+### Preprocessing

+We did an Exploratory Data Analysis in the **data_wrangling/preparation_dataset.ipynb**.
+We use the **MSFT** stock to understand how to prepare the dataset for an LSTM model.

 ### Machine Learning

-We will use Python.
+We compared a 1-hidden-layer LSTM and a 1-hidden-layer Bidirectional LSTM.
+We observe the results are slightly better with a simple LSTM so we trained and saved the simple model for each stock.

 ### Web Framework

-We will use Flask to present our results and let the user interact with the predictions.
+We use Flask to present the different stocks and enable the user to get some advice about buying or selling the stocks of his/her choice.

 ## Install